Bo Takahashi: Arizona Diamondbacks

-The Diamondbacks added him to their 40-man roster after the 2018 season.
+On November 20, 2018, the Diamondbacks added Takahashi to their 40-man roster to protect him from the Rule 5 draft.
 He opened the 2019 season back with Jackson.
-On August 18, 2019, the Diamondbacks promoted Takahashi to the major leagues.
-He was optioned to Jackson on August 20 without appearing in an MLB game in 2019.
-He finished the 2019 season going 9–7 with a 3.72 ERA and 104 strikeouts over 118 2/3 innings for Jackson.
+On August 18, 2019, the Diamondbacks promoted Takahashi to the major leagues for the first time.
+He was optioned to Jackson on August 20 without appearing in an MLB game, becoming a phantom ballplayer.
+Takahashi finished the 2019 season going 9–7 with a 3.72 ERA and 104 strikeouts over 118 2/3 innings for Jackson.

-On October 27, 2020, Takahashi was outrighted off of the 40-man roster, without having made a major league appearance.
-He became a free agent on November 2, 2020.
+Takahashi did not appear for Arizona in 2020, and did not play in any games for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On October 27, 2020, Takahashi was removed from the 40-man roster and sent outright to the Triple-A Reno Aces.
+He elected free agency on November 2.

 Cincinnati Reds

 On December 18, 2020, Takahashi signed a minor league contract with the Cincinnati Reds organization.
 Takahashi appeared in 18 games for the Triple-A Louisville Bats, recording a 4.45 ERA with 89 strikeouts.
 On August 25, 2021, Takahashi was released by the Reds.

 Kia Tigers

 On August 28, 2021, Takahashi signed with the Kia Tigers of the KBO League.
 Takahashi posted a 4.18 ERA in 6 starts for the Tigers.